julianoscabral/MoF3D/README.md

 MaxZ	80 (Extent in grid cells at the Z dimension, height above ground)

-WidthCorridor	20 (Extent in grid cells of a buffer zone for edge effects?)
+WidthCorridor	20 (Extent in grid cells of a buffer zone for edge effects)

 VoxelSize	1 (3D grain in grid cells or meter)